High-Level Translation French-English – Translation Practice

-This module is the first of two designed primarily for students who require an intensive, highly practical run-up to the examinations set by the Chartered Institute of Linguists (IoL) for the Diploma in Translation (DipTrans).
+This is the first of two online modules designed primarily for students who require an intensive, highly practical run-up to the examinations set by the Chartered Institute of Linguists (CIoL) for the Diploma in Translation (DipTrans) examination which takes place annually in January.
+It is followed by a further course running from September to January to provide intensive practice right up to the examination date.
 The objective is to develop your skill and speed in applying specific translation techniques and to provide regular practice on representative source texts, so that you are trained to translate to a professional standard under examination conditions.

 This first module runs for ten weeks in spring and early summer and is designed to provide the building blocks for the second module which runs in the following autumn and focuses specifically on examination papers.